Aslan11/crypto-trading-agents/README.md

    ```
    The `broker_agent_client` does this automatically once you select trading pairs.
 3. `start_market_stream` records ticks to the `market_tick` signal.
-4. The feature engineering service processes those ticks via `ComputeFeatureVector`.
-5. The momentum service emits buy/sell signals using `evaluate_strategy_momentum` and continues processing while the tool runs.
-6. The ensemble agent approves intents with `pre_trade_risk_check`, then
-   immediately calls `place_mock_order` to record a fill in the
-   `ExecutionLedgerWorkflow`.
+4. A Temporal schedule triggers `EnsembleNudgeWorkflow` every 30 seconds.
+5. The ensemble agent reviews portfolio state and market data to decide whether
+   to trade using `pre_trade_risk_check` and `place_mock_order`.

 `subscribe_cex_stream` automatically restarts itself via Temporal's *continue as new*